tarjaneed/ACID-PostgreSQL/README.md

 **Note:**

-- The additional transactions are commented out to prevent accidental execution.
-Uncomment the desired transaction code before running the application.
+- To avoid the additional transactions comment out the transactions as needed before the code execution.

 - Deletes all existing data from the `Product` and `Depot` tables.
 This is for resetting data to add it again after executing